Fit the show to your venue

 |Try the magic wand button on the right side next to show origin and orientation property to auto-fit the show origin and orientation to the actual positions of your active drones seen by Skybrush Live.
 Note that the auto fit algorithm will assume that your drones are aligned with the preferred show orientation (their front points towards the X+ axis of the show coordinate system).|

-On the Environment settings popup window you can also choose between AGL- or AMSL- based altitude reference during the show.
+On the Environment settings popup window you can also choose between AHL- or AMSL- based altitude reference during the show.

 |Press the button on the right side of the AMSL reference text box to set the AMSL reference to the average absolute altitude of your active drones.|